Save money on your Hawaiian vacation by finding out the best free things to do on Oahu, keep scrolling for all the info!!

 4. HO`OMALUHIA BOTANICAL GARDEN

-Ho’omaluhia Botanical Garden is a 400 acre protected area that was originally built up as flood protection.
+Ho’omaluhia Botanical Garden is a 400-acre protected area that was originally built for flood protection.

 It offers events like camping, drawing or painting classes, and specific catch-and-release fishing days on the weekends!